NASDAQ: TLRY

 •

-SweetWater – A craft brand with an award-winning lineup of year-round, seasonal and specialty beers under a portfolio of brands closely aligned with a cannabis lifestyle, which include the flagship 420 Extra Pale Ale, a strong supporting IPA portfolio, including newly released Day Trip IPA, and various supporting legacy beers.
+SweetWater – A craft brand with an award-winning lineup of year-round, seasonal and specialty beers under a portfolio of brands closely aligned with a cannabis lifestyle, which include the flagship 420 Extra Pale Ale, a strong supporting IPA portfolio, including newly released Day Trip IPA and Big Trip Double IPA, and various supporting legacy beers.
 We believe the SweetWater product offerings resonate with consumers that want to drink flavorful and refreshing products.
 We also continue to be innovative with our 420 Strain G13 IPA, which plays a critical role in our portfolio and resonates as a cannabis lifestyle brand.
-SweetWater’s various 420 strains of craft brews use plant-based terpenes and natural hemp flavors that, when combined with select hops, emulate the flavors and aromas of popular cannabis strains to appeal to a loyal consumer base.
+SweetWater’s G13 IPA uses plant-based terpenes and natural hemp flavors that, when combined with select hops, emulate the flavors and aromas of popular cannabis strains to appeal to a loyal consumer base.

 •

-Terrapin Beer Company – Terrapin Beer Co. began with the ambition to create distinctive craft beers and officially launched in April 2002, introducing its inaugural brew, Rye Pale Ale, in Athens, GA.
+Terrapin – Terrapin Beer Co. began with the ambition to create distinctive craft beers and officially launched in April 2002, introducing its inaugural brew, Rye Pale Ale, in Athens, GA.
 Within six months, Terrapin Beer achieved significant recognition by securing its first Gold Medal at the Great American Beer Festival in Denver.
+Terrapin’s flagship brand, Hopsecutioner IPA, is supported by a robust IPA portfolio and a rotating line of seasonals.
 Terrapin Beer Co. has a sustainability initiative called Terraprint, which aims to reduce the environmental impact of its operations.
 This includes minimizing waste, conserving water, and promoting recycling to ensure responsible and sustainable growth.

 •

-Widmer Brothers Brewing – Founded in Portland, Oregon in 1984, Widmer Brothers is one of the largest craft breweries in the Pacific Northwest.
+Widmer – Founded in Portland, Oregon in 1984, Widmer Brothers is one of the largest craft brands in the Pacific Northwest.
 In 1986, Widmer Brothers introduced its Hefe beer, an American variant on the traditional Hefeweizen, which spread widely across the country.
 In the 2023 Best of Craft Beer Awards, Hefe won Gold in the American Wheat category and Widmer Brothers was awarded “Large Brewery of the Year”.
-Its award-winning beers include Hefe, Drop Top Amber, Deadlift Imperial IPA, Hopcadia NW IPA, Cold Waters Cold IPA, Juicy Sunrise IPA, and Green Skies Hazy IPA.
+Its award-winning beers include Hefe, Drop Top Amber, and Deadlift Imperial IPA.

 •

-10 Barrel Brewing Company – Founded in 2006 in Bend, Oregon, 10 Barrel Brewing Company is one of the most acclaimed breweries in the U.S., and consistently a top medal winner at the Oregon Beer Awards.
-Its products include Apocalypse IPA, Nature Calls, Profuse Juice, Rock Hop IPA, All Ways Down, Club Tread Mandarin IPA, Pilsner, Pub Beer, and Cucumber Crush.
+10 Barrel – Founded in 2006 in Bend, Oregon, 10 Barrel Brewing Company is one of the most acclaimed breweries in the U.S., and consistently a top medal winner at the Oregon Beer Awards.
+Its products include Apocalypse IPA, Cloud Mentality, All Ways Down, Money Cat, Pub Beer, and Cucumber Crush.
 10 Barrel took home three Gold and one Silver medal at the 2023 World Beer Cup.

 Our Operations

-In beverage, we have diverse and expansive facilities across the U.S. which produce a balanced variety of year-round and seasonal specialty craft brews under our 18 craft beverage brands.
-Specifically, we have 7 production facilities across the U.S.: Atlanta, GA, Athens, GA, Portland, OR, Bend, OR, Littleton, CO, Detroit, MI, and Patchogue, NY as well as 16 vibrant brewpubs for our curated brand portfolio and our Breckenridge restaurant and Breckenridge tasting room.
-Through the continued expansion of our operational footprint, we have also broadened our production capabilities to include ciders, seltzers, non-alcoholic and functional beverages.
-Additionally, Breckenridge Distillery, the world’s highest distillery, located in Breckenridge, Colorado is where our award-winning craft spirits are produced.
+In the U.S., we have an extensive brewery network with diverse capacities and capabilities across the country, responsible for producing 99% of a variety of year-round and seasonal specialty craft brews under our 18 craft beverage brands.
+Specifically, we have 7 production facilities across the U.S.: Atlanta, GA, Athens, GA, Portland, OR, Bend, OR, Littleton, CO, Patchogue, NY, and Columbus, OH, and through the continued expansion of our operational footprint, we have also broadened our production capabilities to include ciders, fermented malted beverages (“FMBs”), ready-to-drink (“RTDs”), non-alcoholic and functional beverages.
+Our operational footprint is supplemented by our 18 owned vibrant brewpubs including a flagship BrewDog multi‑level brewpub located on the Las Vegas Strip and our BrewDog DogHouse hotel located in Columbus, OH.
+Our BrewDog brand is also supported by a franchised brewpub in Denver, CO and a licensed location in the Columbus, OH airport.
+In addition to our extensive brewer network, we also own Breckenridge Distillery, the world’s highest distillery, located in Breckenridge, Colorado, where our award-winning craft spirits are produced, together with our Breckenridge restaurant and tasting room.

 Distribution

-In the U.S., our beverage brands are distributed under a three-tier model.
-Tilray’s beverage portfolio is distributed in all 50 states, with brand strongholds in the Pacific Northwest, Southwest, Southeast, and Northeast.
+In the U.S., as required by the regulatory environment, the Company’s sales are predominantly made to a network of over 900 wholesalers in the United States.
+The distributors sell our products to retailers, such as grocery stores, club stores, convenience stores, liquor stores, bars, restaurants, stadiums and other traditional and e-commerce retail outlets, where the products are sold to consumers.
+Tilray’s beverage portfolio is distributed in all 50 states, with brand strongholds in the Pacific Northwest, Southwest, Southeast, Midwest and Northeast.
 Our distribution points include nearly 50,000 off-premises retail locations ranging from independent bottle shops to national chains.
 Additionally, the Company’s significant on-premises business allows consumers to enjoy its brands in more than 30,000 restaurants and bars.

-In addition to our traditional distribution footprint, our brands can be found in airports and sports venues across the U.S. with branded taprooms in John F. Kennedy International Airport and Long Island MacArthur Airport in Long Island, New York, Hartsfield-Jackson Atlanta International Airport, and Denver International Airport, and partnerships with the New York Mets, Denver Nuggets, Atlanta United, University of Florida, the Portland Timbers, University of Colorado, University of Denver, University of Oregon and University of Washington among others.
-Our brands can also be found aboard all Delta Air Lines flights nationwide and internationally.
-Additionally, the Company has developed an international presence with our craft beers and spirits being distributed across Europe, Asia and Australia as well as aboard international cruise lines.
+In addition to our traditional distribution footprint, our brands can be found in airports and sports venues across the U.S. with branded taprooms in the Long Island MacArthur Airport in Long Island, New York, Hartsfield-Jackson Atlanta International Airport, Denver International Airport, and Columbus Airport.
+We have also entered into partnerships with the New York Mets, Colorado Avalanche, Atlanta United, University of Florida, the Portland Timbers, University of Colorado, University of Denver, the University of Missouri and University of Oregon among others.
+Our brands can also be found aboard Delta Air Lines flights nationwide and internationally as well as on JetBlue and British Airways.
+Following the BrewDog Acquisition, the Company has expanded its brand reach through additional U.K.-based sports and entertainment partnerships, including naming rights to St Helens R.F.C. and designation as the official beer partner of West Ham United.

-Consistent with our distribution strategy, our craft spirit brands from Breckenridge Distillery are distributed in all 50 states, and in two on-premises tasting and retail store locations.
-In addition to our traditional distribution, Breckenridge Distillery is the official bourbon and vodka sponsor of the Denver Broncos.
-Breckenridge is also distributed globally in over 20 different countries, with the intention of further expanding our international distribution.
+Consistent with our craft beer distribution strategy, our craft spirit brands from Breckenridge Distillery are distributed in all 50 states, and in two on-premise tasting and retail store locations.
+In addition to our traditional distribution, network, we also leverage partnerships with sports venues with Breckenridge Distillery being the official bourbon and vodka sponsor of the Denver Broncos.
+Outside of the U.S., Breckenridge is distributed globally in over 20 different countries, with the intention of further expanding our international distribution.

 Regulatory Environment